Health Technology Assessment Wet Clinic Session Held in the Philippines

 2. Results will rely on assumptions; better data will lead to more accurate and precise results.

-Health Economics and Outcomes Research (HEOR): Modelling in Practice
+Health Economics and Outcomes Research: Modelling in Practice

 Both workshops guided participants in a theoretical experiment where participants utilized the topics discussed as well as discussed Microsoft Visual Basic Application and programming language.

-News!
-ISPOR Philippines Chapter will be hosting an HTA Forum titled "Demystifying Health Technology Assessment (HTA) Forum".
-This forum aims to present the current landscape of Philippine Health Technology Assessment and its impact on supporting a policy environment conducive to the attainment of Universal Healthcare.
+ISPOR Philippines Chapter hosted a forum, "Demystifying Health Technology Assessment (HTA) Forum."
+This forum presented the current landscape of Philippine Health Technology Assessment and its impact on supporting a policy environment conducive to the attainment of universal healthcare.

-Presentations and panel discussion will feature different perspectives and current HTA programs from representatives of Department of Health, Philippine Health Insurance Corporation, academe and the private sector.
+Presentations and panel discussion featured different perspectives and current HTA programs from representatives of Department of Health, Philippine Health Insurance Corporation, academe and the private sector.

 Health Policy Development and Planning Bureau